psychemedia/island-storynotes/john_the_painter.md

 *This day is published, by Authority,  price ??*

-THE authentic TRIAL of JAMEs HILL, alias JOHN the PAINTER, for firing his Majesty's stores at Portsmouth; containing the arguments verbatim, examination of evidence, the charge to the jury, and sentence of death.
+THE authentic TRIAL of JAMES HILL, alias JOHN the PAINTER, for firing his Majesty's stores at Portsmouth; containing the arguments verbatim, examination of evidence, the charge to the jury, and sentence of death.

 The whole the above genuine trial was taken in short hand by the accurate Mr. W. Blanchard, of Dean-street.